fabian-sp/snspp/README.md

 Note that many common regularizer, e.g the l1/l2-norm or combinations of it, the proximal operator as well as its subdifferential can be computed in closed form.

+### Examples

-The package already contains the following losses:
+The package already contains the following losses
 * `logistic_loss`: the loss for logistic regression
 * `lsq`: the squared loss
-* `tstudent_loss`: loss for regression with Student-t residuals.
+* `tstudent_loss`: loss for regression with Student-t residuals

 and regularizers
 * `L1Norm`: the l1-norm.